CyberSift/CyberSift_Documentation/Deployment Guides/cybersift-aws.md

 5. Review the generated settings, click *confirm and create*, and you’re done!
 In the following screen, make a note of the endpoint url because we'll need it next when we setup the CyberSift processing server.

 ![aws-es-review](https://docs.google.com/drawings/d/1uqOf9zEhMUOcjL5qWxqamduppHYBosYdQr9Rs9YgVQY/pub?w=918&h=2540)

+**NOTE:** This may take a long while (about 15-30mins) to provision.
+Please wait until you see a screen similar to the above.

+### Configuring the CyberSift Processing Server

 6. Launch the CyberSift AWS AMI.
 The AMI can be found in the EC2 dashboard under Images > AMIs (please note that you need to contact CyberSift support to gain access to this AMI - it is not publically available yet).
 Right click and “launch” the AMI.
 When reviewing the settings, we recommend allowing only the following ports, only from authorized public IPs: